rknightuk/rknight.me/src/posts/2023/2023-12-08-advent-of-code-2023-day-eight.md

 I'm still not clear on _why_ this gets the answer beyond _maths_ but whatever, it's done.
 Onwards to day nine.

+Update: Zoe has a [good explanation of why this is the answer](https://zoeaubert.me/blog/advent-of-code-2023-day-08/).

 My solution is [on GitHub](https://github.com/rknightuk/adventofcode/tree/main/2023/08).